cma2015/TMOIA/GUI/README.md

 We provide an application package that can run directly on Windows without any configuration.
 It is recommended for Windows users.

 1. Download TMOIA-GUI self-extracting archive at the releases page.
-2. Click to run **`TMOIA-GUI_unzip.exe`**.
-Select an appropriate path with user permissions to decompress the program folder (For example, **DO NOT** extract program files to `C:\` on Windows system).
+2. Click to run **`TMOIA-GUI_self-extracting.exe`**.
+Select an appropriate path with user permissions to extract the program folder (For example, **DO NOT** extract program files to `C:\` on Windows system).
 The executable program and the affiliated files will appear in your selected directory.
 3. Enter the extracted folder.
 Click **`TMOIA-GUI.exe`** to start.

 ### For **Linux**